 12. What do you think mothers should do to overcome their breastfeeding struggles?

 Find your support group – family, friends or online.
 Even in my dreams I had not imagined that I would breastfeed for 2.5 years.
-And this was possible only because of the constant support that I received from my husband, friends and BSIM.
+The constant support that I received from my husband, friends and BSIM made it happen.
 Charu, then an admin on their sister group for multiples, conducted meets and events in Bangalore and that for me was a huge motivation.

 If you can, have a birth plan that involves no interventions (unless really necessary), delayed clamping, breast crawl and skin to skin.
 Get help as and when required; you don’t need to do everything.
 Speak to a Lactation Consultant when you hit roadblocks in breastfeeding.
 Don’t rely on your gynaecologist and paediatrician for the same.

 Most importantly, trust yourself and your instincts!
 It’s your baby and your choice to breastfeed.
-Focus on keeping your baby full and don’t worry about world shaming you – inside or outside your home.
-Standing strong, believing in yourself & fighting barriers is the right way to go about your breastfeeding journey.
+Focus on keeping your baby full and don’t worry about the world shaming you – inside or outside your home.
+Standing strong, believing in yourself & fighting barriers is key to a fulfilling breastfeeding journey.